4 Common Customer Retention Mistakes

 Gifts are especially meaningful when they are a complete surprise.
 In fact, positive surprises activate the brain’s pleasure center and reward system.
 This helps release your customer’s feel-good chemicals and reinforces the behavior that brought the reward in the first place–doing business with you.
 So combine food + a surprise, and you have a winning combination.
 But even if you don’t mail food, think about other positive surprises you can provide such as an invoice reduction; a free thermostat upgrade; a free, 3-month supply of air filters; a free upgrade to a USB outlet; treats for the dog.

 While it may be tempting to send out gifts or surveys in a quarterly batch, it’s better to reach out to a customer within two weeks of a purchase or service visit.
 If a customer has a complaint or concern, reach out immediately.
 Today’s technology allows real-time monitoring and alerts of negative feedback in customer surveys.

 Especially with rewards, send them in close proximity to the date of service.
 Your customers deserve it.
-Plus you’ll build some strong neural pathways in your customers minds, and create some lasting relationship capital in their hearts.
+Plus you’ll build some strong neuro pathways in your customers minds, and create some lasting relationship capital in their hearts.

 Get More Expert Tips

 Want more tips and customer-retention ideas?
 Download our guide, Creating a Companywide, Customer-Centric Culture.
 You’ll learn five steps that are vital to outperforming your competitors in the customer experience.